erickwill/aura-voice/README.md

 ### 10X.md Guidance Files

-Create a `10X.md` file in your project root to give 10x context about your project:
+Create a `10X.md` file in your project root to give 10x context:

 ```markdown
 # Project: MyApp